 If your pond currently has no filtration at all, installing a skimmer is the first step you should take to keep your water healthy.
 A skimmer prevents debris from building up on the bottom of the pond, where it can turn into sludge and contribute to harmful ammonia build-up.
 (Can’t add a skimmer right now?
 Then it’s time to invest in a good skimming net so you can remove debris by hand.)

 Biofilters are a kind of party spot for those algae-starving bacteria.
 And anything that makes your bacteria happy will make your pond happy.

-Biofilters/Biofalls are essentially tanks filled with nooks and crannies - in the form of Bioballs, lava rock or anything else with lots of surface area - where bacteria can reproduce.
-Having a large-enough biofilter will help those all-important bacteria to thrive.
+Biofilters/BioFalls are essentially tanks filled with nooks and crannies – in the form of BioBalls, lava rock or anything else with lots of surface area – where bacteria can reproduce.
+Having a large biofilter will help those all-important bacteria to thrive.

 You can give your pond a head start on algae control by physically removing string algae from your rocks.
 There’s a big difference, however, between pulling up a few handfuls of gunk and dragging out a pressure washer.

 Washing your rocks will remove pieces of the ecosystem that your pond has spent so long building up.
-This ecosystem is so complicated that we can never replicate it with chemicals, so we never want to scrub or pressure wash rocks or anything else in the pond to the point where we get rid of that ecosystem entirely.
-It will come right back anyway.
+This ecosystem is so complicated that we can never replicate it with chemicals, so we never want to scrub or pressure wash to the point where we get rid of that ecosystem entirely.
+The algae will come right back anyway.

-Not quite.
-Remember, when bacteria eat algae-enabling nitrites, they produce nitrates.
-These nitrates feed a different kind of algae: that stringy, fuzzy stuff that clings on to your rocks.
+When bacteria eat algae-enabling nitrites, they produce nitrates.
+These nitrates feed string algae: that stringy, fuzzy stuff that clings on to your rocks.